 He also has seen through the years in pest control that bed bugs don’t care if you have a clean or dirty house.
 They do, however, stay away from areas with lots of dust on them.
 They don’t like dry and dusty.

 Where Bed Bugs Are Found

 Although the little rascals like to be close to and inside bedrooms, they also will go to the basement if someone is sleeping down there.
 Ditto dad’s easy chair in the living room if he has a habit of nodding off there watching TV.

 “I’ve treated homes that would give Stephen King nightmares,” Addair says.
 “We did find them in the kitchen where the bed was against the wall where the kitchen was located.
 They were coming through the outlet and drywall.”

-But most the time, the bugs can be located in the seams of mattresses (look for the black flecks of fecal matter), box springs, headboards, couches, baseboard and outlets.
+But most of the time, the bugs are located in the seams of mattresses (look for the black flecks of fecal matter), box springs, headboards, couches, baseboards, and outlets.

 What People Do Wrong

 People have literally burned down their homes in an ill-advised effort to eradicate bed bugs, Addair says.

 “I’ve seen where they get this idea to spray rubbing alcohol directly on the bugs, mattresses, and couches,” he says.
 “Rubbing alcohol is super flammable.
 Someone lights a cigarette, and poof!
 It’s all gone.
 It’s terrible.”